 I love disc golf!
 No other way to put it.
 I am always up for a challenge and think too many courses are made for the mainstream and not me and the people I like to play with.
-Come check out my course if you want challenge and beauty.
-You'll need accuracy, control, power, and every shot in your bag!

 "How to get a 5 Disc Rating".
 The course better be gorgeous and really 'wow' me.
 Some amazing scenery and amazing design that really challenges a good player.
 It must have excellent and ABSOLUTE variety and balance - open, tight woods, long, short, left right, uphill, downhill, water, OB, risky greens, gimmicks, etc. My preference will be given to crazy tight and tall mature wooded courses under a canopy of trees, but it still needs some open rippers as well, water, and elevation.
 The course will need that extra something not found everywhere else - true water hazards, decent OB, and a long downhill bomber to let those disc fly (everyone loves floating discs off hills and mountains)!
 The course better make me very glad that I drove for possibly hours, or took time out of a family vacation to play it!
 More than 18 holes always helps make a course worth the trip, and I will always consider companion courses which are both excellent and very near one another.